 We may speak the same language though we both interpret the world differently.
 The human language is a complex concept that all people grasp during their young years.
 Due to the need to communicate, every toddler begins imitating different words.

 Even though they might not understand the words, the undeveloped minds associate words with meaning, same as adults.
 Nevertheless, words are the most powerful tools of human communication, and without them, nothing we see and do today would be possible.

-In the marketing environment, successful branding is nothing more than associating your business name with powerful and positive thoughts, feelings, and meanings.
+In a marketing environment, successful branding is nothing more than associating your business name with powerful and positive thoughts, feelings, and meanings.

-Dove has managed to capture the attention of women that are not as confident and positive about their physical look but who want to express themselves freely and without being judged.
-Dove took their words game to the next level and began whispering powerful words to disempowered women from all around the world.
+Dove has managed to capture the attention of women who are not as confident and positive about their physical look but who want to express themselves freely and without being judged.
+Dove took their word game to the next level and began whispering powerful words to disempowered women from all around the world.

 Before we get to the main topic of today’s post, which is 5 ways words can build a consistent brand, let’s have a quick peek at several aspects that will help you acknowledge the huge power of words.

 Words Equal Communication